ATcms-dev/atcms-cockroach/README.md

 This repository contains the docker files for getting cockroach up and running in Fly.io, used for ATcms.

-Code was shamelessly stollen from the fly-apps repository and an unmerged PR:
+Code was shamelessly stolen from the fly-apps repository and an unmerged PR:

 - <https://github.com/fly-apps/cockroachdb>
 - <https://github.com/fly-apps/cockroachdb/pull/1>

 ## Updating

-This repository has built in GitHub actions.
+This repository has built in GitHub actions for deployments.
 This combined with Fly's awesome rolling deployments you should be safe for any updates.
 Simply make changes, make a PR, then merge into `main`.
-This will trigger a GitHub Action that will build the docker image, push it to the image repository, and then trigger a Fly.io deployment.
+This will trigger a GitHub Action that (once approved) will build the docker image, push it to the image repository, and trigger a Fly.io deployment.

 ## GitHub Actions

-This docker image is used in production _and in GitHub Actions_ for testing.
-Due to the way GitHub Actions works, it's not immediately obvious how to get this to work in an insecure configuration, so here is a short snippet of how that works:
+This docker image is used in production _and in GitHub actions_ for testing.
+Due to the way GitHub actions works, it's not immediately obvious how to get this to work in an insecure configuration, so here is a short snippet of how that works:

 ```yaml
 jobs: